 Therefore, it is recommended that students ask their professors about textbook selection for courses before the beginning of the semester.
-Textbook selection information may also be found in the "Textbooks" section of the RIC Campus Store website: http://campusstore.ric.edu/home.aspx.
+Textbook selection information may also be found in the "Textbooks" section of the Rhode Island College Bookstore website: http://ric.bncollege.com.